 When you are considering which side of the Falls you will visit, you need to know that there are visas to be bought for Zambia and Zimbabwe each time you enter.
 Therefore the best thing is to get KAZA Visa which let you enter both countries multiple times in one month.

-Zambia and Zimbabwe are connected by a bridge called Victoria Falls bridge, on which the bungee jumping is done, so they are very close to each other.
-You can take a taxi to the border and then walk through the bridge if the weather is good or take another taxi.
+Zambia and Zimbabwe are connected by a bridge called Victoria Falls Bridge.
+You can take a taxi to the border on each side and then walk across the bridge if the weather is good or take another taxi.

 Remember that some activities can be done only during low water season and some during high water season, therefore check those before you chose the time of your travel.

 Conclusion-Is it better to view Victoria Falls from Zambia or Zimbabwe?

 Whether you decide to go for the Zimbabwe side to see 75 percent of the Falls, stay in a small town within walking distance from Falls and restaurants and go for a game drive, or you will choose the Zambia side with Livingstone Island and Devil’s Pool, interacting with Elephants, cheetahs, or lions, you can’t get wrong.